2024 Colorado Rockies season

 The 2024 Colorado Rockies season was their 32nd in Major League Baseball and 30th season at Coors Field.
 Manager Bud Black returned for his eighth season.
 By the All-Star break, the Rockies lost eight games when leading in the ninth inning.

-The Rockies finished the season in last place in the National League West for the third straight season with a record of 61-101 (.377).
-It was their sixth straight losing season dating back to the 2019 season, and their second straight season with over 100 losses despite having a slight improvement from the previous season.
+The Rockies finished the season in last place in the National League West for the third consecutive season with a record of 61-101 (.377).
+It was their sixth straight losing season dating back to the 2019 season and their second straight season with over 100 losses, though it was a slight improvement from the previous season.

 Offseason

 The Colorado Rockies finished the 2023 season 59–103, their worst record in franchise history to date and the third worst in the majors.

 Roster departures

 On October 13, 2023, the Rockies sent RHP Matt Carasiti, UT Harold Castro, and C Austin Wynns outright to AAA Albuquerque.
 All three rejected the assignment and became free agents.
 On October 18, the Rockies sent LHP Ty Blach, RHP Karl Kauffmann, and RHP Matt Koch outright to AAA Albuquerque.
 Blach and Koch rejected the assignment and became free agents.
 On October 20, the Rockies activated LHP Ryan Rolison from the 60-day IL, and sent him outright to AAA Albuquerque.

-On November 2, 2023, RHP Chase Anderson, RHP Chris Flexen, and LHP Brent Suter declared free agency.
+On November 2, RHP Chase Anderson, RHP Chris Flexen, and LHP Brent Suter declared free agency.

-On December 6, 2023, the Rockies released RHP Connor Seabold.
+On December 6, the Rockies released RHP Connor Seabold.

 On January 5, 2024, the Rockies waived C Brian Serven, who was claimed by the Chicago Cubs and outrighted INF Alan Trejo to AAA Albuquerque.

-OF Sam Hilliard was waived on March 21, 2024 to make room on the 40-man roster following a trade.
+OF Sam Hilliard was waived on March 21, to make room on the 40-man roster following a trade.

-INF Warming Bernabel was designated for assignment on March 28, 2024 when non-roster invitee INF Alan Trejo was announced to have made the Opening Day Roster.
+INF Warming Bernabel was designated for assignment on March 28, when non-roster invitee INF Alan Trejo was announced to have made the Opening Day Roster.